rjbs/imap-extensions-suggestions/draft-ietf-mailmaint-imap-extensions-suggestions.md

 also means that there's a path to contact the maintainers of the software involved.

+## IDLE, RFC 2177

+The {{?IDLE=RFC2177}} extension allows the client to switch into a passive mode and request that updates to the currently selected mailbox instead be pushed to the client by the server.
+It is widely implemented by both clients and servers.
+It replaces continued polling or reconnection to check for new mail, reducing network overhead and providing lower-latency updates to end users.

+This extension is required by IMAP4rev2.

+For a more richly-featured replacement to IDLE, see NOTIFY below.

 ## MOVE, RFC 6851

 The {{?MOVE=RFC6851}} command provides a way to atomically move a message from